inchinet/blogspot-to-wordpress/README.md

 Verify:
 - You're using an Application Password, not your regular WordPress password
 - The username is correct
-- The Application Password has no spaces when entered
+- The Application Password is valid

 ## Requirements